Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 Here, \TT{Waker} is a structure containing a raw pointer, but we don't have access to the definition of this structure because it is an external dependency.
-So our tool ignores this. \textbf{4} out of the \textbf{9} false negatives are because of hidden raw pointers.
+So our tool ignores this. \textbf{4} out of the \textbf{9} false negatives are because of hidden raw pointers. \rebuttal{[Reviewer 1: Fetching definitions from other crates]}{We discuss more about this limitation in \Cref{sec:threats}}.